Liorst4/uxn-disassembler/README.md

 Disassembled files can be re-assembled into UXN roms using the [UXN assembler](https://git.sr.ht/~rabbits/uxn/tree/main/item/src/uxnasm.c).

-A python version of the disassembler is kept for testing to reference.
+A python version of the disassembler is kept for testing and reference.

 ## Usage